umut23k1rc3/muziniyet/README.md

 Docker & CI/CD pipeline

-📄 License
+📄 LICENSE

 This project is developed for educational purposes only.
 Commercial use is not permitted without explicit permission.

-⭐ Final Notes
+⭐ FINAL NOTES

 This project is suitable for: